TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. class:: frozenset([iterable])
    :noindex:

-   Return a new :class:`frozenset` object, optionally with elements taken from *iterable*.  ``frozenset`` is a built-in class.
+   Return a new :class:`frozenset` object, optionally with elements taken kutoka *iterable*.  ``frozenset`` is a built-in class.
 See :class:`frozenset` and :ref:`types-set` for documentation about this class.